edreyer/modulith/docs/workflow-library-migration.md

 - the existing legacy workflows remain in place only as thin dispatcher adapters so `booking-api` contracts and the module-context boundary stay stable during the transition
 - `PayAppointment` now expresses the full cross-bounded-context orchestration explicitly in the OSS workflow chain: load completed appointment, call `PaymentApi`, build paid aggregate, persist event

-### [ ] Phase 4: Remove the old framework
+### [x] Phase 4: Remove the old framework

-Delete or retire:

-- `common.workflow.*`
+Completed:

-- Spring Integration workflow gateway wiring
+- removed `WorkflowDispatcher`, `WorkflowRegistry`, Spring Integration workflow gateway wiring, and `spring-boot-starter-integration`
-- `spring-boot-starter-integration` if nothing else still needs it
+- deleted the thin adapter workflow classes after all migrated use cases were in place
+- rewired parent `server`-side API beans to proxy through `ModuleApiRegistry` instead of the dispatcher
+- added child-module API registration configs so `user`, `booking`, and `payment` each publish their real API implementations at startup without exposing internal ports across module boundaries
-- dispatcher-based tests and utilities
+- updated server integration tests to stop depending on the removed dispatcher utilities

+Result:

+- the custom workflow runtime is gone
+- the OSS `workflow` library now owns use-case orchestration
+- cross-context calls happen through explicit `*-api` contracts rather than generic workflow dispatch

 ## Shared Migration Rules for Every Use Case